▶️ Redmond approves initial public camping code, buys Cinder Pit Property land

 At least half the project must serve those making 80% of the area median income.

-“It’s about $71,900 a year, and be somebody that works approximately 34, 37 an hour.
+“It’s about $71,900 a year.
+That would be somebody that works for approximately $34-37 an hour.
 So people that are teachers start in this area.
 Some nurses, social workers, retail managers, and a lot of retirees also would fit into that category,” said Cline.

 City staff hopes to have housing complete by 2027.

-Also, Tuesday night was a presentation on the Redmond Airport Expansion Project, which is expected to cost around $140 -$170 million.
+There was also a presentation Tuesday on the Redmond Airport Expansion Project, which is expected to cost around $140 -$170 million.

 You can watch Clifford Evelyn’s full statement here: